1

 Basil Pork Chops

-Just a few ingredients give a tender pork loin chop all the glazed goodness it needs.
-Serve with your favorite roasted veggies and you’ve got a meal bursting with flavor.
-Leftover herbs?
-Use them in these basil recipes. —Lisa Gilliland, Fort Collins, Colorado
+These tender, glazed chops get a kick from basil, chili powder and a little brown sugar.
+Serve with your favorite roasted veggies and you've got a super comforting meal bursting with flavor. —Lisa Gilliland, Fort Collins, Colorado

 Honey-Thyme Butternut Squash